damian/jshint/README.md

 ### Including folders to be Linted

-To add folders outside of the standard Rails asseet paths, you can define an array of `include_paths` within your configuration file.
+To add folders outside of the standard Rails asset paths, you can define an array of `include_paths` within your configuration file.

 ````yaml
 files: ['**/*.js']